Northroot-Labs/northroot-kernel/schemas/README.md

   - `northroot validate <file> --schema <...>`
   - `northroot inspect <file>` (digests + hygiene report)

+## Trust kernel schema reference

+- `schemas/canonical/v1/types.schema.json`
+  Canonical primitives (quantities, digests, hygiene reports, etc.) bundled with the trust kernel so operators always have the authoritative definitions on hand.
+- `crates/northroot-schemas/schemas/`
+  Governance event schemas (checkpoint, attestation) that depend on the canonical types but are kept outside the core to preserve the kernel's minimal surface.

 ## Schema validation and journal format

 The journal format stores events as JSON objects without schema validation during